PureStorage-OpenConnect/pso-explorer-container/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/PureStorage-OpenConnect/pso-explorer.svg)]()
 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-# Pure Service Orchestrator™ Explorer
+# Pure Service Orchestrator™ eXplorer

 A unified view into storage, empowering Kubernetes admins and storage admins with 360-degree container storage visibility.

-## What is PSO Explorer?
+## What is PSO eXplorer?

-Pure Service Orchestrator™ Explorer (or PSO Explorer) provides a web based user interface for [Pure Service Orchestrator™](https://github.com/purestorage/helm-charts).
+Pure Service Orchestrator™ eXplorer (or PSO eXplorer) provides a web based user interface for [Pure Service Orchestrator™](https://github.com/purestorage/helm-charts).
 It shows details of the persistent volumes and snapshots that have been provisioned using PSO, showing provisioned space, actual used space, performance and growth characteristics.
-The PSO Explorer dashboard provides a quick overview of the number of volumes, snapshots, storageclasses and arrays in the cluster, in addition to the volume usage, the volume growth over the last 24 hours and cluster-level performance statistics.
+The PSO eXplorer dashboard provides a quick overview of the number of volumes, snapshots, storageclasses and arrays in the cluster, in addition to the volume usage, the volume growth over the last 24 hours and cluster-level performance statistics.

 ## How to use?

-For instructions on how to deploy and use Pure Service Orchestrator™ Explorer, please visit [https://github.com/PureStorage-OpenConnect/pso-explorer](https://github.com/PureStorage-OpenConnect/pso-explorer).
+For instructions on how to deploy and use Pure Service Orchestrator™ eXplorer, please visit [https://github.com/PureStorage-OpenConnect/pso-explorer](https://github.com/PureStorage-OpenConnect/pso-explorer).

 ## About this repo

-This repository contains the PHP web application for PSO Explorer.
+This repository contains the PHP web application for PSO eXplorer.
 The application is:
 - developed using the [Laravel](https://laravel.com/) Framework.
 - distributed as a Docker container hosted on the [Pure Storage® Quay.io repo](https://quay.io/repository/purestorage/pso-explorer).